groundwater/nodejs-symposiums/2016-02-26-Errors/Round2/error-types-and-json-parse/README.md

     var val = foo.get('mykey')
     // val exists and was part of the collection
   } catch(err) {
-    // programmer assumes there is no mykey/val pairning }
+    // programmer assumes there is no mykey/val pairing }
   ```
 3. the problem, is that `foo.get` can have programmer errors in it, e.g.
   1. The `.get` method could be called incorrectly, e.g. `foo.get(null)`.
 If we only allow strings as keys, this is different from a `NoValue` error, but rather what should be an assertion error.
   2. The `.get` implementation can have a mistyped variable and throw a `ReferenceError`.
-The consumers code will assume there is no value for the key, but in reality the API will never return a value.
+The consumers' code will assume there is no value for the key, but in reality the API will never return a value.
   3. The `.get` implementation may have a dependency that throws an error.
 This can occur if a dependency is upgraded transparently becaues of a semver bugfix.
 5. If any of the above programmer erorrs occur, `foo.get()` will throw an exception unrelated to `NoValue`.
-6. The program calling foo incorrectly assumes the collection has no value for the key passed in,
+6. The program calling `foo` incorrectly assumes the collection has no value for the key passed in,
 when in reality the program is silently failing to behave correctly.

 In many of the above events, `foo.get()` no longer operates correctly according to its own API.